Scumbag (song)

 "Scumbag" is a song recorded by Canadian singer-songwriter Goody Grace.
 The song was released on October 30, 2019, through Bananabeat Records and Atlantic Records, as a single.
 The song features the rock band Blink-182, and was produced by the production duo The Futuristics.
-It was written by Blink-182 bassist Mark Hoppus and drummer Travis Barker, as well as Futuristics members Joe Khajadourian and Alex Schwartz, songwriters Michael Pollack and Jake Torrey, and Tom Higgenson, best known as the frontman for rock band Plain White T's.
+It was written by Grace, Blink-182 bassist Mark Hoppus and drummer Travis Barker, as well as Futuristics members Joe Khajadourian and Alex Schwartz, songwriters Michael Pollack and Jake Torrey, and Tom Higgenson, best known as the frontman for rock band Plain White T's.

 Commercially, "Scumbag" only charted in the U.S., where it peaked at number 28 on Billboard's Alternative Airplay chart.

 Background

 Goody Grace first rose to prominence in the late 2010s, for his stylistic mix of hip hop and rock.
 He garnered an online audience with a series of cover songs, followed by his single "Two Shots", which preceded a deal with major-label Atlantic.
 Grace grew up listening to Blink-182, and viewed the collaboration as an "honor".
 He first interacted with the band's drummer, Travis Barker, backstage at a concert.
 The two exchanged information, and kept in touch using social media.
 Barker later invited the singer-songwriter to join the band on tour, and proposed they record together.
 Grace had been working on "Scumbag" with production team the Futuristics, and suggested Barker and Blink bassist Mark Hoppus contribute to it as well.
 Hoppus assisted with developing the song's bridge.

 The single was promoted as featuring Blink-182, though the band's guitarist at the time, Matt Skiba, is absent from the collaboration.
 The trio performed the single in an appearance on the late night talk show Jimmy Kimmel Live!, aired February 27, 2020.